wenqizheng326/graspi_igraph/README.md

 ```

 ### To Test Algorithms
-Import the igraph_testing.py file to access the functionalities

 To **generate graphs**, call the generateGraph(_file_) function which takes in a input-file name
   -  returns a graph